modelscope/FunClip/README.md

 - FunClip integrates the [CAM++](https://modelscope.cn/models/iic/speech_campplus_sv_zh-cn_16k-common/summary) speaker recognition model, enabling users to use the auto-recognized speaker ID as the target for trimming, to clip segments from a specific speaker.
 - The functionalities are realized through Gradio interaction, offering simple installation and ease of use.
 It can also be deployed on a server and accessed via a browser.
 - FunClip supports multi-segment free clipping and automatically returns full video SRT subtitles and target segment SRT subtitles, offering a simple and convenient user experience.

-You're welcome to try it out, and we look forward to any requests and valuable suggestions you may have about subtitle generation or speech recognition~

 <a name="What's New"></a>
 ## What's New🚀